FilipDominec/rp2daq/docs/PYTHON_REFERENCE.md

 ## adc_stop

-Manually sets the analog-to-digital conversion not to start another ADC block after the active block is finished.
-This means that later onwards, one or more ADC report(s) may still arrive if they were active ADC and/or USB buffer.
-But if an ADC block was waited for a trigger to start, it won't be started.
+Manually sets the analog-to-digital conversion not to start another sampling ADC block after the active block is finished.
+Also an ADC block won't be started if it is waiting for a trigger event to start.

+Still, one or more ADC report(s) may still arrive after adc_stop() being issued; these were either actively sampled at the moment, or were stored in the USB transmit queue.

 Adc_stop() is most useful when adc(infinite=True) was previously called.
-If you know the number of blocks you will need, it is advisable to call adc(blocks_to_send=X) instead.
+Stopping ADC is also necessary to re-run it with different configuration.
+But if you want to sample exactly X blocks it may be easier to specify their number by calling adc(blocks_to_send=X) instead.

 If ADC is not running, this takes no action.